 The tax benefits offered by college savings vehicles can greatly affect how much you accumulate for your child's college education.
-Tax-free status is a powerful benefit and can make a difference in the value of your account-enabling all of your college savings dollars to be used towards college education expenses.
+Tax-free status is a powerful benefit and can make a difference in the value of your account, enabling all of your college savings dollars to be used towards college education expenses.

 Know how flexible and accessible your assets are.

 What happens to your college savings if your situation changes, you have a financial emergency, or your child gets a scholarship?
-The answers vary based on the college savings vehicle you chose.
+The answers vary based on the college savings vehicle you choose.
 Ownership, control of assets, and account flexibility are important factors that should weigh in to your decision-making process.
 College savings plans also vary in the treatment of non-qualified withdrawals, from not allowing early access to complete penalty-free liquidity.